kubewarden/docs/docs/writing-policies/go/05-e2e-tests.md

 Recall, you need these tools on your development machine:

-- docker or another container engine: used to build the WebAssembly policy.
+- Docker, or another container engine: Used to build the WebAssembly policy.
-You will use on the compiler shipped within the official TinyGo container image.
+You'll use the compiler shipped within the official TinyGo container image.
 - [bats](https://github.com/bats-core/bats-core):
-used to write the tests and automate their execution.
+Used to write the tests and automate their execution.
 - [kwctl](https://github.com/kubewarden/kwctl/releases):
 CLI tool provided by Kubewarden to run its policies outside of Kubernetes, among other actions.
 It's covered in [this section](/testing-policies/01-intro.md) of the documentation.